imagej/imagej.github.io/_pages/plugins/bigstitcher/define-new-dataset.md

 A single-purpose loader to import **diSPIM** datasets produced by MicroManager.

-''Note: Only one xml per directory is supported right now, even if they have a different filename. ''
+*Note: Only one xml per directory is supported right now, even if they have a different filename.*

 Go back to the [main page](BigStitcher#Documentation)